bwynn/gallery/readme.md

 # gallry.js
 ## Overview
-Gallry.js is a light weight javascript library that generates a responsive image gallery slider that's easy to get set up and running quickly.
-Gallry.js has customizable timing, easing, looping, retina settings, and individual slide positioning controls.
-It is fully responsive, with size properties declared by the container element it is appended to.
-Gallry.js is touch enabled and developed with mobile and touch devices in mind.
+gallry.js is a light weight javascript library that generates a responsive image gallery slider that's easy to get set up and running quickly. gallry.js has customizable timing, easing, looping, retina settings, and individual slide positioning controls.
+It is fully responsive, with size properties declared by the container element it is appended to. gallry.js is touch enabled and developed with mobile and touch devices in mind.
 Adding this script to your project will allow for fully responsive galleries in mobile and desktop settings.

 ## Installation
 The easiest installation for gallry.js is using Bower.
-For more information on bower, visit http://bower.io.
+For more information on Bower, visit http://bower.io.
 You can also simply clone this repository into your project files.
 The files from this library required for gallry.js to work properly are the gallry.css and gallry.js files, along with Julian Shapiro's Velocity js animation library.

 Add gallry to your bower.json dependencies, or from the command line, type: